docusign/sfdc-recipe-rest-create-envelope/README.md

   ### 1. Install DocuSign eSignature for Salesforce
   After setting up a Salesforce Developer account as well as a DocuSign Developer account, [Install DocuSign eSignature for Salesforce from AppExchange](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000001taX4EAI) in your Salesforce org.

-  ### 2. DocuSign Integrator key setup
+  ### 2. DocuSign Integration key setup
   - Login to your DocuSign Developer account and click on **Settings** .
-  - Select **API and Keys** link which should be found under **'Integrations'**.
+  - Select **Apss and Keys** link which should be found under **'Integrations'**.
-  - Click on **Add Integrator Key**
+  - Click on **Add App & Integration Key**
   - Provide an App Description and click **Save**
-  - Click on the newly created Integrator Key and from the resulting pop-up note down the **Integrator Key** .
+  - Click on the newly created Integration Key and from the resulting pop-up note down the **Integrator Key** .
 This will be a unique GUID which will be associated with your Integrator key.This needs to be updated in Salesforce.
   - Click on **Add URI** and add 'https://localhost.com'.
   - Click on **Add RSA Key Pair** and note down the Private Key.
   The Private key will be updated in Salesforce. **Do not copy the ----BEGIN RSA PRIVATE KEY---- and ----END RSA PRIVATE KEY---- lines**.